-So it’s time for you to visit an eye doctor.
-Do you know which kind of eye doctor you need to schedule your appointment with?
+When it's time to schedule an appointment with an eye doctor, it's important to know which type of eye doctor you need to see.

-Optician: Patients who wear glasses or who use contact lenses will often work with opticians.
-Opticians are the technicians who fit eyeglass lenses and frames, and who design and verify contact lenses for use by patients.
-While opticians may work with ophthalmologists or optometrists to discuss a patient’s needs or review a prescription, they will never carry out testing, make a diagnosis or write a prescription for a patient.
+Patients who experience vision problems and require corrective lenses, such as glasses or contact lenses, often seek assistance from opticians.
+Opticians are skilled technicians who specialize in fitting eyeglass lenses and frames, as well as designing and verifying contact lenses for patients.
+While opticians collaborate with ophthalmologists or optometrists to discuss a patient's specific needs or review a prescription, they do not perform testing, diagnose conditions, or prescribe medications.

 The good news is that if this specialized care becomes a necessity for you, your current optometrist can often help refer you to a specialist that you’ll be comfortable working with.
 Depending on whether you’d like to continue working with your main eye care doctor or not, this referral may become permanent or could lead to a co-management treatment and monitoring system between your two eye doctors.